 Why Making Additional Contributions Matters

-While investing early helps you take advantage of compound interest, so does investing regularly.
-If you make additional contributions each year on top of your initial investment, compounding interest has the chance to go even further.
+While saving early helps you take advantage of compound interest, so does saving regularly.
+Say after starting an emergency fund savings account with an initial deposit, you add money each year.
+That will give compounding interest the chance to grow your funds even further.

-Getting in on compound interest doesn’t mean you need to have $5,000 to invest today.
+Getting results via compound interest doesn’t mean you need to have $5,000 to deposit today.
 Even small contributions can make a difference.
-The earlier you start investing and the more time you have, the more of a chance compound interest has to work its magic.
+The earlier you start saving and the more time you have, the more of a chance compound interest has to help build your wealth.

-To illustrate, let’s revisit the equation above with a smaller hypothetical initial investment.
-Let’s say $500 is contributed to a retirement account today, compounded annually at 10%, and nothing else was done for 10 years.
+To illustrate, let’s revisit the equation above with a smaller hypothetical initial deposit.
+Let’s say $500 is contributed to a savings account today, compounded annually at 10%, and nothing else was done for 10 years.
 At the end of that time, the account would have:

 A = 500 (1+0.1/1)(1*10)

 A = 500 * 1.110